 How Much Will Medicare Part B Pay for Mental Health Care?

-Medicare Part B pays 80 percent of the Medicare-approved amount for outpatient mental health services as long as the doctor or other health care provider participates in Medicare.
+Medicare Part B pays 80% of the Medicare-approved amount for outpatient mental health services as long as the doctor or other health care provider participates in Medicare.

-You have to meet your Part B deductible — $233 in 2022 — and then you are also responsible for the remaining 20 percent.
+You have to meet your Part B deductible — $240 in 2024 — and then you are also responsible for the remaining 20%.

 If you receive outpatient treatment in a hospital setting, you may have to pay an additional coinsurance or copayment amount.

 Medicare Part B will help pay for a wide range of mental health services.
 Many of these services may be included in one-time or routine doctor visits that cover your whole health in review.
 Be sure to bring up your mental health concerns during these sessions with your doctor.